snoyberg/posa-chapter/warp.md

 In traditional process programming, a process for a new connection is forked after the connection is accepted.
-In contrast, the prefork technique forks processes before new connections are accepted
+In contrast, the prefork technique forks processes before new connections are accepted.
+Despite the shared name,
-Please don't be confused with Apache's prefork mode.
+this technique should not be confused with Apache's prefork mode.
-(FIXME: please review this.)

 ![One process per core](https://raw.github.com/snoyberg/posa-chapter/master/3.png)

 One web server that uses this architecture is `nginx`.
-Node.js used the event-driven architecture in the past but it also implemented this scheme recently.
+Node.js used the event-driven architecture in the past, but recently it also implemented the prefork technique.
 The advantage of this architecture is that it utilizes all cores and improves performance.
-However, it does not resolve the issue of programs having poor clarity because of event handlers / callbacks.
+However, it does not resolve the issue of programs having poor clarity, due to the reliance on handler / callback functions.
- (FIXME: #7)

 ### User threads